 Is There a Ban on Short Selling?

-As market uncertainty continued to increase in the rise of COVID-19 where market participants had to face uncertainty about quarantine measures, travel restrictions, etc. Financial regulators placed restrictions on short selling in March 2020.
+Market uncertainty continued to increase with the rise of COVID-19, where market participants had to face uncertainty about quarantine measures, travel restrictions, etc. Financial regulators placed restrictions on short selling in March 2020.

 These restrictions were intended to help keep the financial markets fair, orderly, and efficient.
-Instead, policymakers ended up banning short selling for several months in a row.
+Instead, policymakers ended up banning short selling for several months.

 In addition, some exchanges didn’t ban short sales altogether.
-Rather, they worked on introducing new measures that would limit the activities that could harm the market performance.
+Rather, they worked on introducing new measures limiting the activities that could harm the market performance.

 Most European regulators were inclined towards broader bans.
-Whereas most Asian policymakers tweaked financial market rules to limit short selling.
+At the same time, most Asian policymakers tweaked financial market rules to limit short selling.

-Throughout history, many regulators have blamed short-sellers for market stress and introduced periodic bans.
+Many regulators have blamed short-sellers for market stress and introduced periodic bans throughout history.

-For example, in 2008, the United States imposed a ban on short-selling for 1000 stocks.
-During the Eurozone debt crisis, several countries went ahead to ban short-selling for several weeks.
-In China, when the stock market showed significant volatility, the Chinese imposed a restriction on short-sellers.
+For example 2008, the United States banned short-selling for 1000 stocks.
+During the Eurozone debt crisis, several countries banned short selling for several weeks.
+When the stock market showed significant volatility in China, the Chinese restricted short-sellers.

 A short sell restriction is aimed at protecting financial institutions.
 In most instances, short-sellers are experienced investors.
-And their actions are well informed.
-During a financial crisis, activities like short sales tend to be riskier because they can induce a panic run.
+And their actions are well-informed.
+Short sales tend to be riskier during a financial crisis because they can induce a panic run.
 In normal market conditions, short-sellers act as investigative journalists of financial markets by exposing failing business models, bad management, and excessive leverage.

-However, studies examining the effect of short sales on the general market haven’t found short sale restrictions to be exactly helpful in curtailing the situation.
-Scholars argue that short-sale bans are actually doing more harm than good.
+However, studies examining the effect of short sales on the general market haven’t found short sale restrictions helpful in curtailing the situation.
+Scholars argue that short-sale bans are doing more harm than good.
 A ban on short sales decreases market efficiency, impedes price discovery, and brings negative effects like price inflation.
 Placing restrictions on short sales, particularly in periods of volatility, intensifies the situation.

-With the recent global pandemic, the United States has remained hesitant about banning short sales.
-However, while they didn’t ban short sales, they did go ahead and make short-selling more costly.
+The recent global pandemic has made the United States hesitant to ban short sales.
+However, while they didn’t ban short sales, they did make short-selling more costly.
 Currently, short selling is under scrutiny because of the GameStop stock frenzy that occurred in early 2021.